 What is Diamond Clarity?

-Diamond clarity refers to the presence or absence of inclusions and blemishes in a diamond.
-These characteristics are often referred to as "imperfections" or "flaws."
-Diamond clarity is graded on a scale developed by the industry and ranges from "Flawless" (no inclusions or blemishes visible under 10x magnification) to "Included" (inclusions and blemishes visible to the naked eye).
+Clarity is the term that describes inclusions and blemishes in a diamond.
+What are frequently referred to as ‘imperfections’… or perhaps even as flaws … Diamond clarity is graded on a scale that was developed by the industry and it ranges from "Flawless" (meaning no inclusions or blemishes visible under 10x magnification) to "Included" (inclusion transparents wherein impressions are glaringly evident).

 The Diamond Clarity Chart